Eviction Lawyers Hollywood

 - I want to sue for back rent.
 What do I need to do?Keep in mind that it’s sometimes difficult to collect judgments against tenants.
 However, if you decide to sue for unpaid rent, add a count to your Complaint for unpaid rent.
 If the tenant does not dispute the amount of rent due, the Court will also issue a judgment for the amount of rent demanded in the Complaint.

-Hollywood Eviction Process
+Eviction Process in Hollywood, FL

 Legal Grounds for Eviction